jpswade/jpswade.github.io/_posts/2009-10-14-mydigitallife-info-stole-my-code.md

 Simply copy this into a notepad window, and save as &#8220;mydigitallife_boycott.bat&#8221;, then run it.

-Anyway, I&#8217;ve since improved my batch file to support more versions and languages, so if you copy that too, I&#8217;ll be on to you!
+Anyway, I've since improved my batch file to support more versions and languages, so if you copy that too, I'll be on to you!

 Thanks.